Updated as of Tuesday, November 10, 2020

-Please see the attached Supreme Court Order from July 24, 2020 regarding the procedures for all upcoming Jury Trials.
+Please see the attached Idaho Supreme Court Order regarding Jury Trials.

 Courthouse Restrictions: Court operations in the Elmore County Courthouse have been limited consistent with the Idaho Supreme Court’s Order.
 The Elmore County Courthouse is also following guidance from local health departments and the Centers for Disease Control (CDC) regarding gatherings and recommendations on preventing the Spread of COVID-19.